ananda-ramiah/CP3402/Week_1.md

 ## Learning Activities:

 - I watched the lecture recording on LearnJCU to inform myself on what is expected of me for this subject from the Subject Coordinator's point of view as I was informed that this subject is often under greater scrutiny.
+- I rewent through my CP 1406 notes, practicals and assignments as I was my HTML and CSS skills were relatively rusty.
+I had a go with some coding as well and recalled many concepts from there.
 - I followed the tutorials on the JCU website to connect my LinkedIn to the LinkedIn Learning access offered by JCU.
 I then read the Subject Outline and saved all the Learning Resources(LinkedIn Learning courses) studied in this subject for easier access.
 -